FirstHR

 New Employee Onboarding Process Flow: A Small Business Guide

 Create an effective onboarding process flow for your small business.
-5-stage framework, Day 1 schedule template, and practical checklists for companies without HR.
+5-stage framework, Day 1 schedule template, and checklists for SMBs.

 Nick Anisimov